 Events in Krnov

 A special highlight in Krnov is the KRRR film festival.
-It is dedicated to 70mm films, which are popular among film fans for their sharpness of detail and surround sound, which used to be rare.
-The Mír 70 cinema is one of the few cinemas in Czech Republic that still has the technology to show these films.
-Therefore, the festival is a special highlight.
+It is dedicated to 70mm films, which are popular among movie fans for their sharpness of detail and the surround sound that was still rare in the past.
+The Mír 70 cinema is one of the few cinemas in the Czech Republic that still has the technology to show these films.
+The festival is therefore a special highlight.

-KRRR Festival: every year around the beginning of April in Krnov in the cinema Mír 70 (nám.
+KRRR Festival: every year around the beginning of April in Krnov at the Mír 70 cinema (nám.
 Míru 1), https://www.krrr.cz/

 Practical tips